How to Become an Educator in Massachusetts

 All candidates seeking Initial licensure as an educator in Massachusetts are required to complete an approved educator preparation program.
 Out of state applicants may meet requirements for an Initial license via reciprocity.
 If you are an out-of-state candidate, you can learn more on how to become a Massachusetts educator by reviewing specific information on our Out-of-State Applicants webpage.

-If you would like to find a Massachusetts approved educator preparation program please visit the aMAzing Educators website and select the Ed Prep Programs tab.
-There are 79 approved educator preparation programs in Massachusetts that will lead to an Initial and/or Professional licensure.
+If you would like to find a Massachusetts approved educator preparation program please visit the aMAzing Educators website and click on the Search for Preparation Programs link.
+There are over 70 approved educator preparation programs in Massachusetts that will lead to an Initial and/or Professional licensure.